Extending Arnprior’s Natural Heritage

 We’re Building an Extension to the Trail

 We completed Phase 1 in November 2018, installing a Dockmaster boardwalk that spans over 60 metres of swamp called the West Link.
 It connects our current trail on the south side of the property to the new 1.5 km Nopiming Loop trail on the north side.
-Work on the loop – trail marking, signs, benches – will continue into 2019.
+In August 2019, we finished adding trail markers, signs, and a bench.
+The next step is to identify interpretive information areas and add these to our trail guide.

 What will the trail extension look like?
 Read Imagining a Walk Along the Future Macnamara Trail Extension.